osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 Now we will use a file matching strategy that is identical to using a ``*`` wildcard character to recognize *all* files that we might want to trim.

 This will get a little bit tricky at first and require some explanation.
-First, let's review what the ``*`` character does.
+First, let's review what the ``*`` character does as a "wildcard".
 Here are a few resources; some might be more intuitive than others: `geek university <https://geek-university.com/linux/wildcard/#:~:text=A%20wildcard%20in%20Linux%20is,begin%20with%20the%20letter%20O>`_, `ryans tutorials <https://ryanstutorials.net/linuxtutorial/wildcards.php>`_, `indiana <https://kb.iu.edu/d/ahsf#:~:text=The%20asterisk%20(%20*%20),-The%20asterisk%20represents&text=Use%20it%20when%20searching%20for,you%20have%20only%20partial%20names.&text=For%20most%20web%20search%20engines,documents%20with%20that%20one%20word>`_.

-On a basic level: the ``*`` character will match *any* number of *unknown* letters or numbers when you are looking for a file or a directory on the command line.
+On a basic level: on the command line, the ``*`` character will match *any* number of *unknown* letters or numbers when you are looking for a file or a directory.
 For example:

 .. code:: bash

     # list all files in the directory
+    # Here we get all the files.
+I want to look at fewer.
     ls -lh

     # output